LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/BinarySearch.md

 The sort.Search function in Go is used to perform a binary search on a sorted slice.
 It uses a "half-interval search" algorithm, also known as binary search, to find the smallest index i in [0, n) at which f(i) is true, given the function f is a "monotone predicate", which means its truth value is consistent as i increases.

+sort.Search in Go is an implementation of binary search on a predicate.

 ```go
 x := []int{1, 3, 5, 8, 9}
 i := sort.Search(len(x), func(i int) bool { return x[i] >= 5 })